NoriSte/react-crypto-compare/README.md

 ## Possible improvements

 - passing the classes from the parent component
-- adding a interval-based refresh to have always the most updated conversion
+- adding an interval-based refresh to have always the most updated conversion
 - managing multiple currencies conversion in a single component
 - adding a render prop to manage the rendered markup from the outside